Fast FPT algorithms for vertex subset and vertex partitioning problems using neighborhood unions: Algorithms

+The polynomial part of this runtime will be improved in the full version of this paper.

-\end{proof} \begin{remark} For the most well-known vertex partitioning problems, including all problems mentioned after Definition~\ref{def1}, we have that either $d=1$ or $d=2$.
+\begin{remark} For most of the vertex partitioning problems, including all problems mentioned after Definition~\ref{def1}, we have that either $d=1$ or $d=2$.
 More precisely, $d=1$ for $H$-Homomorphism, and $d=2$ for $H$-Covering and $H$-Partial Covering. \end{remark}